adambraimbridge/annotations-rw-neo4j/README.md

     curl -XPUT -H "X-Request-Id: 123" -H "Content-Type: application/json" localhost:8080/content/3fa70485-3a57-3b9b-9449-774b001cd965/annotations --data
     "@examplePutBody.json"

+NB: Although provenances are supplied is a list, we don't expect to get more than one provenance: we will take the scores from that one and apply them to the MENTIONS relationship that we are creating for that annotation.
+If there is no provenance, we'll still create a MENTIONS relationship, it just won't have score, agent and time properties.

 ### GET
 /content/{annotatedContentId}/annotations
 This internal read should return what got written (i.e., this isn't the public annotations read API)